sigsum/log-go/doc/setup.md

 ## Primary node

 The primary node need its own signing key pair.
-This can be an unencrypted privae key file, generated using `sigsum-key gen -o KEY` (which generates a new keypair, stores the unencrypted private key in the file `KEY` and corresponding public key in `KEY.pub`).
+This can be an unencrypted private key file, generated using `sigsum-key gen -o KEY` (which generates a new keypair, stores the unencrypted private key in the file `KEY` and corresponding public key in `KEY.pub`).
 This uses openssh keyfile formats, and is equivalent to `ssh-keygen -q -N '' -t